-Seven London late-night restaurants worth staying up for
+London late-night restaurants worth staying up for

-Our food critic picks the best late-night restaurants London has to offer, dishing up excellent food in stylish surroundings after midnight
+Wallpaper's picks of the best late-night restaurants London has to offer, dishing up excellent food in stylish surroundings after midnight

 Dining at a more sensible hour?
 Book in at one of London's buzziest new restaurants.

-London late-night restaurants
+London's best late-night restaurants

 The Dover

-The Dover is located at 33 Dover Street, W1S 4NF
+33 Dover Street, W1S 4NF

 Duck and Waffle

-Duck and Waffle is located at 110 Bishopsgate, EC2N 4AY
+110 Bishopsgate, EC2N 4AY

-Duck and Waffle’s 40th-floor view faces downriver towards Docklands rather than back to the bright lights of central London, though there are few complaints from diners who are here to watch the sun rise over the horizon in the east.
-The late-night menu includes the namesake dish of waffle topped with confit duck leg, a fried duck egg and maple syrup, the perfect late-night (or early-morning) munchy.
+Duck and Waffle’s 40th-floor view faces downriver towards the Docklands rather than back to the bright lights of central London, though there are few complaints from diners who are here to watch the sun rise over the horizon in the east.
+The late-night menu includes the namesake dish of waffle topped with confit duck leg, a fried duck egg and maple syrup – the perfect late-night (or early-morning) munchy.

 Open 24 hours.
-Late-night menu served 12am-5.30am
+Late-night menu served 12am-5.30am.

 Speedboat Bar

-Speedboat Bar is located at 30 Rupert Street, W1D 6DL
+30 Rupert Street, W1D 6DL

-A spicy spin on Chinatown, this Thai joint is inspired by the canals and Chinese cafés of Bangkok.
+A spicy spin on Chinatown, this Thai joint is inspired by the canal-side Chinese cafés of Bangkok.
 There are curries, stir-fries, drunken noodles and seafood salads, with whisky sours to cool the palate between mouthfuls of hot, sweet and sour.
 Just the thing to jolt yourself awake after midnight, as too the green-and-yellow interiors and ear-splitting decibels.

 Open until 1am Fri-Sat.
 Food served until 12.30am.